What is an LLC

 LLCs can opt for what's called "pass-through taxation."
 This means they don't have to pay taxes twice on the same income, unlike corporations.
 Owners will just file them as part of their personal income tax returns.

 They can also choose to be taxed like corporations or S corporations.
-You can read about this in more detail in the taxing section.
+More on that in the taxing section.

 The Simplest Way to Establish Credibility